aardaozturk/DSA210-Term-Project/README.md

 - Regression algorithms can be used in order to predict sleep quality based on screen time data (Linear Regression, Random Forest Regression, etc.).

-- Feature importance analysis can be applied to identify important screen time characteristics which impact sleep.
+- Feature importance analysis can be applied to identify important screen time characteristics which impacts sleep schedule.